pb-go/pb-go/docs/config.md

 If you wanna use `content.allow_b64enc`, you must enable `detect_abuse` at the same time.

-`content.default_expire` defined the maximum TTL by default, CANNOT and SHOULD NOT BE LONGER than 24, the unit is hour.
+`content.expire_hrs` defined the maximum TTL by default, CANNOT and SHOULD NOT BE LONGER than 24, the unit is hour.

-> Note: `default_expire` is the maximum TTL allowed, user may override their own snippet TTL by define themselves, but
+> Note: `expire_hrs` is the maximum TTL allowed, user may override their own snippet TTL by define themselves, but
 > it cannot be longer than 24h, cuz the database will automatically expire after 24h in consideration of storage and
 > anti-abuse.
 Set to `0` means burn after read, the valid values must be 0~24h.